analogdevicesinc/doctools/docs/cli.rst

    $ adoc serve --help

-To how to integrate with your, please see :ref:`ide-support`.
+To how to integrate with your IDE, please see :ref:`vscode-support` and :ref:`nvim-support`.

 .. _serve sparse: